Board of Directors – Executive Committee

 Upon joining AEG, Steedman served as Senior Vice President and General Manager of AEG Connecticut LLC until 2013.
 In that role, he was responsible for overseeing all business activities of the 16,200-seat XL Center (formerly the Hartford Civic Center) and the management for 40,000-seat Rentschler Field.
 Steedman also lead business management of the Hartford Wolf Pack / Connecticut Whale of the American Hockey League, the New York Rangers’ top minor league affiliate.
 Chuck has a huge heart for Special Operations families and this position gives him the opportunity to give back to the Special Operations Community.

-Co-Founder, Past President, Board Member
+Co-Founder, Past President, Board of Directors

 Eric Knirk is an industrial real estate agent for Fremont Development Company in Los Angeles.
 Eric was introduced to Special Ops Survivors when he walked into McPs Irish Pub in Coronado in 2003 and saw a flyer for the first fundraiser a few weeks prior and contacted a Navy SEAL.
 After several conversations, Eric convinces him to start a non-profit for the families of fallen SOF.
 Eric served as the first Vice President and served as the Board President while the Navy SEAL deployed for six months at a time from 2006-2012.